ufs-za/LebitsoAppDemo-Avatar-Communication/README.md

 4. Build and run the project on an emulator or a physical device.

 ## Technologies Used
-•	Android (Java): Primary language for app development.
+•	Android (Java): Primary language for app development.\
 •	Microsoft Clip Champ: media editing tool used for creating GIFs from videos and used to compress videos.

 ## Requirements
 •	Android Studio version: 2024.2.2
-•	Exoplayer version: 2.19.1
+•	Exoplayer version: 2.19.1\
-•	Gif Drawable version: 1.2.25
+•	Gif Drawable version: 1.2.25\
-•	Navigation Library version : 2.5.3
+•	Navigation Library version : 2.5.3\
-•	WindowManager version: 1.1.0
+•	WindowManager version: 1.1.\

 ##License
 This project is licensed under the MIT License.
 See the LICENSE file for details.